This thought had to be written

 According to rules of geometry, our world is three-dimensional with the following attributes: length, width and height.

-Science has agreed, on what evidence I don’t know, that time is the fourth dimension and subsequently, that there also exists a fifths.
+Science has agreed, on what evidence I don’t know, that time is the fourth dimension and subsequently, that there also exists a fifth.
 Of course, why not?
 Just because we can’t see something, it does not disprove its existence.
 And why would one stop at five?
 Once you have started, you may as well continue up to the “n”th dimension.

 Making my point, I intended to move into the other direction, not expansion but reduction.
 In our three-dimensional world, a simple shape defined by length, width and height could be a cube.
 A beautiful square cube, which is mathematically expressed as a length “x” times a width “y” and times a height “z”.
 And when we continue looking at our world everything has length, width and height.
 And that is good that way.